Susan S. Wood Professorship for Teaching Excellence

 Dr. Susan S. Wood retired as Vice Chancellor for Academic Services and Research in April 2014.
 She began her distinguished career as a charter faculty member at J. Sargeant Reynolds Community College in August of 1973.

 The Susan S. Wood Professor will receive $2,500*, contingent upon participation in Professorship activities outlined herein.
-In addition, travel expenses in support of Professorship activities requested by the System Office, such as presentations at the VCCS New Horizons conference, the VCCS First Year and Adjunct Faculty Institute, Regional Center for Teaching Excellence events, VCCS Peer Group conferences, and attendance at the State Board annual meeting will be covered by the VCCS Office of Professional Development. *The award honorarium has been increased to $2,500 from the previously advertised $2,000.
+In addition, travel expenses in support of Professorship activities requested by the System Office, such as presentations at the VCCS New Horizons conference, Regional Resource Center events, VCCS peer group conferences, and attendance at the State Board annual meeting will be covered by the VCCS Office of Professional Development.

 Individuals applying for this honor should be full-time faculty members in the VCCS whose careers reflect a history of striving for excellence, commitment and dedication to students, creative and innovative approaches to teaching, active involvement in one’s discipline, demonstrating leadership and collegiality among peers (at the college, state, and/or national levels), and reflecting continuous professional growth and development during his/her continuum of being a faculty member.
 The individual should be a seasoned professional who is giving back to the profession in some meaningful and demonstrable way, for example mentoring junior or adjunct faculty, engaging in research, and involving students in their work.
 A minimum of five years’ service to the VCCS is preferred.